vdgsa/user_backend/README.md

 This will start the compose stack in watch mode.
 Changes to the python code and most configuration files should cause the running app to update automatically.
-If you change `docker-compose.yml`, or if you change another config file and the change doesn't seem to get picked up, stop the running watch command, re-build, and re-run it.
+If you change `docker-compose.yml`, or if you change another config file and the change doesn't seem to get picked up, stop the running watch command, [stop the stack](#stopping-the-stack), re-build, and re-run the watch command.

 In a separate terminal, collect static files and apply migrations:
 ```